thesecretlab/diary/Steps.md

 		  NSLog(@"Problem fetching results! %@", error);
 	  }

       // Get the URL for the note that we were last editing from user defaults, if one is set.
       NSURL* currentNoteURL = [[NSUserDefaults standardUserDefaults] URLForKey:@"current_note"];

       if (currentNoteURL) {

+          if (UI_USER_INTERFACE_IDIOM() == UIUserInterfaceIdiomPhone) {

               // If one is set, we need to use the URL to get the object out of the database.
               DYNote* note = [[DYNoteStorage sharedStorage] noteWithURL:currentNoteURL];

               // If the note exists, then create the note view controller, and give it the note object if (note != nil) {
                   DYNoteViewController* noteViewController = [self.storyboard instantiateViewControllerWithIdentifier:@"NoteViewController"];
                   noteViewController.note = note;

                   // Next, push the view controller without an animation.
 This will make the app start with
                   // the note view controller visible.
                   [self.navigationController pushViewController:noteViewController animated:NO];
+              }
           }
       }

 	+    // Make the split view controller use this object as its delegate, so that swiping
 	+    // to present and dismiss the last of notes works.
 (This only has an effect on the iPad.)